 Cleaner Fossil Energy to Meet Increasing Demand

 Gas is set to play an increasingly important role in the global energy mix, particularly because it can reduce carbon emissions when used as a substitute for coal in power generation.
-As the world’s fourth-largest publicly-traded gas producer and the second-largest liquefied natural gas operator, Total have a strong diversified position and are active in most of the major LNG producing regions.
-With the increasing demand of LNG in China, we have become one of the largest suppliers of LNG that is delivered under long-term contracts and spot sales with our local partners.
+As the world’s fourth-largest publicly-traded gas producer and the second-largest liquefied natural gas operator, Total has a strong diversified position and is active in most of the major LNG producing regions.
+With the increasing demand for LNG in China, we have become one of the largest suppliers of LNG that is delivered under long-term contracts and spot sales with our local partners.

 First delivery of Yemen LNG cargo to China.